-The Radnor Hunt Concours d’Elegance encompasses three days of activities beginning with the Friday evening Barbecue at Radnor Hunt, followed by the always popular Road Rally through the scenic countryside of Chester County on Saturday morning, culminating in a catered lunch.
-The Saturday evening Black Tie Gala, Silent Auction and Art Show Preview is the prelude to the main event, the concours d’elegance on Sunday.
+The Radnor Hunt Concours d’Elegance encompasses three days of activities beginning with the Friday evening Barbecue, followed by the always popular Road Rally through the scenic countryside of Chester County on Saturday morning, culminating in a catered lunch.
+The Saturday evening Black Tie Gala, Silent Auction and Art Show Preview is the prelude to the main event on Sunday, the Concours d’elegance.

 Proceeds from the event will benefit Thorncroft Equestrian Center in Malvern, Pennsylvania.
 The Thorncroft Equestrian Center is committed to a mainstreaming approach for teaching horseback riding and to promoting the development of new and independent therapeutic riding programs, particularly for those with special needs.

 For more information about the Radnor Hunt Concours d’Elegance, go to www.radnorconcours.org.
 For more information about Thorncroft Equestrian Center, go to www.thorncroft.org.

 The Radnor Hunt Concours d’Elegance debuted in 1997 and is an invitation-only event that assembles one hundred of the most interesting and significant automobiles based on a featured automobile marque, vehicle type or coachbuilder and motorcycle marque or class each year.
 The event was also the first nationally recognized Concours to feature motorcycles on the show field and is the only such event to feature horse-drawn coaches and carriages.